mchien/Amazon_Sumerian_Bootcamp/README.md

 Host > Point of interst- look at default camera
 Host > Animate using speech - lipsync and gestures Speech > Introspeech

+# Tutorial 4
+Amazon Lex
+Custom bot - 5 min, no to agreement
+Intents -> add intent -> name is case sensitive
+Fill in intent phrases (utterances)
+Slot types
+create new slot
+Slot type name
+Restrict to Slot values and Synonyms enter synnonyms slot type drop down - list of amazon supported slots save intent change prompt for what you want Lex to say add response with text and {} to replace with slot type build

 # Comments
 State machine highlighting can be better
 Adfd action and Remove is too close.
 Easy to misclick